 - Infusion Reactions [see WARNINGS AND PRECAUTIONS]

 - Hepatitis B Virus Reactivation [see WARNINGS AND PRECAUTIONS]

 - Hepatitis B Virus Infection [see WARNINGS AND PRECAUTIONS]

 - Progressive Multifocal Leukoencephalopathy [see WARNINGS AND PRECAUTIONS]

 - Tumor Lysis Syndrome [see WARNINGS AND PRECAUTIONS]

 - Cytopenias [see WARNINGS AND PRECAUTIONS]

-The most common adverse reactions ( ≥ 10%) in Study 1 were neutropenia, pneumonia, pyrexia, cough, diarrhea, anemia, fatigue, dyspnea, rash, nausea, bronchitis, and upper respiratory tract infections (Table 5).
+The most common adverse reactions ( ≥ 10%) were neutropenia, pneumonia, pyrexia, cough, diarrhea, anemia, fatigue, dyspnea, rash, nausea, bronchitis, and upper respiratory tract infections (Table 5).
 The most common serious adverse reactions were infections (including pneumonia and sepsis), neutropenia, and pyrexia.
 Infections were the most common adverse reactions leading to drug discontinuation.